grandchild/autohidewibox/README.md

  * `~/.config/autohidewibox.conf`
  * `/etc/autohidewibox.conf`

-Otherwise settings default to *SuperL* and *SuperR* hiding *mywibox*.
+Otherwise settings default to *SuperL* and *SuperR* toggling *mywibox*.

 You can simply add `autohidewibox.py` to your autostart list in rc.lua.
 It doesn't require special permissions to run.

-Should you want to kill the script, simply `killall xinput` and the script will restore the wibox and shut down.
+To terminate the script, simply `killall xinput` and the script will restore the wibox and shut down.

-Note that if you use the little `run_once`-script that floats around, the safeguard doesn't work and you should therefore add `killall xinput` to the autostart list before `autohidewibox.py` so the old script will shutdown before awesome *re*starts.
+Note that if, for autostarting programs, you use that little `run_once`-script that floats around, the safeguard doesn't work and you should therefore add `killall xinput` to the autostart list before `autohidewibox.py` so the old script instance will shutdown before awesome *re*starts.

 ### Dependencies
  * xorg-xinput